Podcast Bros: Inside the Movement That Replaced Mainstream Media

 The Money Question

 Rogan’s $250M Spotify deal was a Type 8 power consolidation—financial independence as the ultimate form of not being controlled.
-Lex stayed independent longer, the Type 5’s need for autonomy expressed through business structure.
+Lex stayed independent longer, the 5’s need for autonomy expressed through business structure.
 Ferriss angel-invested his way to freedom, turning podcast guests into deal flow.

-Huberman’s supplement partnerships raise the sharpest version of this question.
+The tension is sharpest for the 5s.
 A neuroscientist who built trust on “evidence-based protocols” now has financial incentives attached to specific product recommendations.
 The line between protocol and ad blurs when the same person delivers both with the same authority.
+Rogan’s 8 energy doesn’t hide the bag—he’ll tell you he’s rich and doesn’t care if you think that’s crass.
+The 5s who want to be perceived as pure knowledge-sharers while also running businesses have a harder time.

 The Shadow Side